Frequently Asked Questions

 What is TagSpaces?

-TagSpaces is a new, cross-platform tool for organizing, editing and tagging information.
+TagSpaces is a cross-platform tool for organizing, editing and tagging files and folders.

 What is it good for?